Step 1 - Choosing How, When and Where

 The minimum notice period is 29 days for both a marriage and civil partnership.
 Please be aware if you leave things late you could be faced with the need to postpone your ceremony.

 The marriage notice form and civil partnership form may be downloaded or issued from any Registrar's office in Scotland.
-The notice forms can be handed into the Registrar's office or posted along with any other necessary documents and fees.
+The notice forms must be sent to the Registrar's Office where your marriage or civil partnership is taking place.
+The forms can be handed in or posted along with any other necessary documents and fees.

 2. Although both parties do not need to attend personally to hand in your notice forms, if you are planning a religious marriage, you must attend the registrar's office within 7 days of the date of your marriage to collect the marriage schedule.
 This is required to allow the marriage to proceed.